dlang/dmd/CONTRIBUTING.md

   - Descriptive commit messages ease review and catching bugs
   - Keep pull requests focused on one single topic or bug.
 For example, if your fix requires a refactoring, then the refactoring should be submitted as a separate pull request.

-### Finding bugs to work on
+### Find bugs to work on

-For first time contributers, we suggest to look for issues categorized as [trivial](https://issues.dlang.org/buglist.cgi?component=dmd&keywords=trivial&product=D).
+For first-time contributers, we suggest to look for issues categorized as [trivial](https://issues.dlang.org/buglist.cgi?component=dmd&keywords=trivial&product=D).
 You may continue with issues categorized [bootcamp](https://issues.dlang.org/buglist.cgi?component=dmd&keywords=bootcamp&product=D).

-If you want a hassle free contribution look for issues categorized as [preapproved](https://issues.dlang.org/buglist.cgi?component=dmd&keywords=preapproved&product=D).
+If you want a hassle-free contribution look for issues categorized as [preapproved](https://issues.dlang.org/buglist.cgi?component=dmd&keywords=preapproved&product=D).

 ## dmd-internals mailing list